Aspen Times Q&A: Chromeo’s Dave 1 | AspenTimes.com

 Tickets: Sold out

-Chromeo, the Montreal-based electro-funk do, is back in Aspen this weekend for a two-night stand celebrating New Year’s Eve at Belly Up.
+Chromeo, the Montreal-based electro-funk duo, is back in Aspen this weekend for a two-night stand celebrating New Year’s Eve at Belly Up.

 Aspen Times arts editor Andrew Travers had a wide-ranging conversation with Dave 1 during the band’s swing through town this time last year.
 These are edited excerpts of that interview.